 Acting Class: Take a Seat brings to every reader Milton Katselas’ renowned approach to both the craft and career of acting.
-Katselas is the founder of the Beverly Hills Playhouse acting school in Los Angeles, and for decades one of America’s foremost director/teachers.
+Katselas is the founder of the Beverly Hills Playhouse acting school in Los Angeles and for decades one of America’s foremost directors/teachers.

 Acting Class: Take a Seat first guides the reader through practical, relevant techniques that can be applied immediately.
 The Acting portion of the book delves into Katselas’ approach to the craft, which is based as much on Katselas’ early experience as a basketball player and manager of his father’s pool hall as it is on his apprenticeship with Strasberg, Kazan, Logan or Meisner.
 Katselas has distilled a uniquely down-to-earth look at what actors need in any given moment to be a real person as opposed to an actor.
 Acting Class marks the first time this approach has been available to anyone outside the Beverly Hills Playhouse.

 The second part of Katselas’ Acting Class discusses the important role that Attitude plays in being an artist.
 While developing the artist’s talent is job number one of any good class, Katselas’ experience has taught him that the attitude of the artist acts as the aperture on a camera lens: a negative attitude, like a small aperture, allows only a small amount of the light – the talent – to come through.
 Conversely, a bright attitude – open, willing to learn, getting along with people – acts as a large aperture and lets all the talent of the artist come through.
 This is why you see the phenomenon that less talented actors can sometimes be very successful and happy, while the most talented can be bitter and seemingly stuck.
 Katselas delves into this area extensively and provides many examples of both sides of this important equation.